subirvarma/GeneralCognitics/_posts/ofdm.md

 ## Single Carrier Modulation OR How Data is Sent over a Cable Modem

-Data transmission over a wireless channel requires that the signal energy be confined to an assigned frequency slot in the spectrum, called a channel (for example cellular 4G communications happens over channels that are allocated in the frequency band between 600 MHz and 2.4 GHz).
+Data transmission over a wireless channel requires that the signal energy be confined to an assigned frequency slot in the spectrum, called a channel (for example cellular 4G communications happens over channels that are allocated in various frequency bands between 600 MHz and 2.4 GHz).
 How can we shift our signal from one frequency band to another?
 Once again the Fourier Transform comes to the rescue, as shown in the figure below.

 This can be done by taking a baseband signal and multiplying it by a carrier wave whose frequency is set to the center frequency of the channel.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm36.png)

 If $X(f)$ is the Fourier Transforms of $x(t)$, then it can be shown that the Fourier Transform of $x_g(t) = x(t) e^{j2\pi gt}$ is given $X(f-g)$ (see above figure).
 An application of the Euler Formula then leads to the result that Fourier Transform of $x(t)\cos (2\pi f_0 t)$ is given by ${X(f-f_0)+X(f+f_0)\over 2}$.
 This is precisely the property that we are looking for, i.e., the ability to shift the spectrum occupied by the baseband pulse.
-The resulting waveform is known as a passband pulse and the cosine function is called the carrier wave.
+The resulting waveform is known as a passband pulse and the cosine function used to do the translation is called the carrier wave.

 ![](https://subirvarma.github.io/GeneralCognitics/images/ofdm6.png)